Scholarly peer review: Allegations of bias and suppression

 The interposition of editors and reviewers between authors and readers may enable the intermediators to act as gatekeepers.
 Some sociologists of science argue that peer review makes the ability to publish susceptible to control by elites and to personal jealousy.

 The peer review process may sometimes impede progress and may be biased against novelty.
 A linguistic analysis of review reports suggests that reviewers focus on rejecting the applications by searching for weak points, and not on finding the high-risk/high-gain groundbreaking ideas that may be in the proposal.
 Reviewers tend to be especially critical of conclusions that contradict their own views, and lenient towards those that match them.
 At the same time, established scientists are more likely than others to be sought out as referees, particularly by high-prestige journals/publishers.
 As a result, ideas that harmonize with the established experts' are more likely to see print and to appear in premier journals than are iconoclastic or revolutionary ones.
 This accords with Thomas Kuhn's well-known observations regarding scientific revolutions.
 A theoretical model has been established whose simulations imply that peer review and over-competitive research funding foster mainstream opinion to monopoly.

 Criticisms of traditional anonymous peer review allege that it lacks accountability, can lead to abuse by reviewers, and may be biased and inconsistent.

 There have also been suggestions of gender bias in peer review, with male authors being likely to receive more favorable treatment.
-However, a 2021 study found no evidence for such bias (and found that in some respects female authors were treated more favourably).
+A 2021 study found in some respects bias in favor of female authors and found no evidence for bias in favor of male authors.

+Political bias can be found in reviewer evaluations.